VertaAI/modeldb-client/verta/docs/guides/dataset.rst

     $ pip install boto3

 Installing the Verta client did not install ``boto3`` automatically since it's not required for core functionality, but it is required for data versioning with S3.

-Don't worry—Verta doesn't download or store the actual S3 object; instead, we take in just enough information for a user to identify the snapshot of data that was used.
+Don't worry—Verta doesn't download or store the actual S3 object; instead, we take in just enough information for you to later identify the snapshot of data that was used.

 After installation, make sure AWS credentials are set up in your local environment, following their `official instructions <https://pypi.org/project/boto3/>`_.